groupby/elements-logic/README.md

 ### Package specific linting

 The following commands are run in the context of an individual package contained within the SFX-Logic monorepo.
-The individual web component packages can be found within the [`packages/@sfx`](packages/@sfx) directory.
+The individual packages can be found within the [`packages/@sfx`](packages/@sfx) directory.

 To lint files in an individual package, run the following commands, corresponding with the desired directory: